fractalego/pynsett/README.md

 CREATE {}(node);
 ```

-Here the symbol #1 `gives a name` to Jane.
-That name can be used when creating the node {}(1).
+Here the symbol #node _gives a name_ to Jane.
+That name can be used when creating the node {}(node).
-The node inherits the properties from the word `Jane`.
+The node inherits the properties from the word 'Jane'.
 For example node['text'] is "Jane".

 A more generic rule uses the entity type (Jane is a PERSON)